Hamilton, MAT, Longines: our selection of military watches

 One, two… and three military watches

-In compliance with previous selections , each watch has been tested and worn for a minimum of 10 days .
+In accordance with the previous selections , each watch was tested and worn for a minimum of 10 days. .
 All watches are loaner models.
-The tests were carried out on marketed models and not prototypes.
+Testing was conducted on commercially available models, not prototypes.

-If by chance a prototype is detected in the loan models, it is returned and exchanged with the model sold to the general public .
+If by chance a prototype is detected among the loan models, it is returned and exchanged with the model sold to the general public. .

 The watches are all photographed for a realistic rendering on the wrist.

-Finally, the selected models were presented by me to certain members of the editorial staff and, moreover, at the end of the article, I will give you their personal preferences.
+Finally, the selected models were presented by me to some members of the editorial staff and, moreover, at the end of the article, I will give you their personal preferences.

 And now, to arms!